Hi there! THANKS FOR STOPPING BY

-Carlos has spent 15 years living in New Zealand where he completed his studies at Aoraki Polytechnic and he did graduated with a Certificate in Digital Photography in 2012.
+Carlos Biggemann has spent 16 years living in New Zealand-Aotearoa where he completed his studies at Aoraki Polytechnic and he did graduated with a Certificate in Digital Photography in 2012.

 Since his graduation, Carlos spends the majority of his time taking photographs of the Majestic "Carnaval de Oruro," Dramatic Skies, Travel Photography and the marvellous of New Zealand's landscapes.
 Since then Carlos exhibited 5 exhibitions.
 Trough Carlos's work and lens he wants to make a better world and to make it more HUMAN